Send email for updates

 Links to other documents.
 Hover over for notes.
 Click to highlight passage referred to.
 Unfold extra text

-S Work environment affects impact of training on willingness to work with drinkers (1980).
+S Support and experience at work needed for training to strengthen commitment to working with drinkers (1980).
 English studies spotlighted the availability of experience in working with problem drinkers, support of experienced colleagues, and constraints at work including time, prioritisation, and organisational policy.
 Conclusion was that formal training alone is of limited value in generating therapeutic attitudes unless combined with support and experience on return to work.
 Discussion in bite’s Highlighted study section.

-K Organisational health of British treatment services (2009).
+K UK services open to change have more engaged patients (2009).
 Clients engaged best when services fostered communication, participation and trust among staff, had a clear mission, but were open to new ideas.
 Organisational health assessment tool used in this study has been recommended for the UK.
 In the USA, feeding back scores from the tool has been found to motivate agencies to improve.
 Discussion in bite’s Issues section.

 K Place your agency in front of a potentially unflattering mirror (2007).
-In the USA, feeding back scores from the organisational health scale used in a British study motivated less well functioning agencies to commit to an improvement programme.
+In the USA, feeding back staff responses to the organisational health scale used in a British study motivated less well functioning agencies to commit to an improvement programme.
 Discussion in bite’s Issues section.

 R Policy strategies for improving outcomes (2011).
 Includes organisational changes like improving managerial capacity and business practices and submitting the organisation to external scrutiny.

 R Organisational dynamics of the change process (2011).
 US review structures findings from the most comprehensive and systematic attempt yet (see studies 1 2 from the same team) to map the processes involved in effective treatment, including the organisational dynamics of implementing and sustaining innovations.
 As in an English study and guidance, openness to change (“general readiness to embrace innovation”) emerges as important quality.
 Discussion in bite’s Issues section.

 G Theory into practice strategies ([Australian] National Centre for Education and Training on Addiction, 2005).
-From one of the world's major workforce development agencies for the addictions field.
-Chapter 7 on managing organisational change includes the organisational factors which impede or promote change and how to manage them.
+From one of the world’s major workforce development agencies for the addictions field.
+Chapter on managing organisational change includes the organisational factors which impede or promote change and how to manage them.
 Discussion in bite’s Issues section.

 G Establishing and running non-residential programmes ([US] Substance Abuse and Mental Health Services Administration, 2006).
 US consensus guidance.